glencbz/notes/unit-1/02-js-jquery/js-inheritance/03callapplyfunctions.md

-#`call`, `apply`, and Other Inheritance functions
+#`call`, `apply`, `bind` and Other functions

+There are several functions that we can use to change what `this` represents.

 ### `call`

-Call and apply are two functions that allow us to change what `this` represents.
-This is why `this` can be difficult to deal with in JavaScript.
+`call` is useful when you want to use a function once.
+It calls the function on the object supplied and sets `this` to the object.

 **Example 1:**